LazaroDamasceno/Bank-Account-API/README.md

 The Swagger UI allows its user to use the API online.
 By using the Swagger UI, there's no need to install softwares like Postman.

+## Warning

+To access the H2 database, type on the browser `localhost:8080/h2-console`.
+When the h2'c cosnsole is open, type the following:
+1. In `JDBC URL`: `jdbc:h2:mem:testdb`
+2. In `User Name`: `sa`

 ## Versions

 |Version|Main changes|